chandramohanV/assignment-dependency-network-api/assignment.md

 The **Dependency Network API** is a web API that allows dependency networks to be stored, accessed, and changed.
 This happens quite often, as process designers are constantly trying to optimize the turnaround - and by extension all of its tasks.

-The end-users of the **Dependency Network API** are developers building a web application (e.g. in Angular) for these process designers.
+The end-users of the **Dependency Network API** are:

+- developers building a web application (e.g. in Angular) for these process designers.
+- developers building optimization tools that need the dependency network as input (these only need to retrieve the dependency network, not make changes)

 ## Functional Requirements